shapelets/khiva-matlab/CONTRIBUTING.md

 ## Formatting Style

-In order to have a standarised code base, we only accept code that is formatted according to PEP 8.
+In order to have a standarised code base, we only accept code that is formatted according to Matlab Code Style.

 ## Branching model

 Our branching model has two permanent branches, **develop** and **master**.
 We aim at using `develop` as the main branch, where all features are merged.
-In this sense, we use the master branch to push the release versions of the Python Khiva library.
+In this sense, we use the master branch to push the release versions of the Matlab Khiva library.

 ## Contribution process